jshook/metagener/metagener-core/docs/function_graph.md

 The __sampleid__ is simply the input to each function pipeline when you need a result.
 When you access a generator value, you do it by asking a sampler for the next entity, which is just a way to memoize the sampleid for a given iteration.
 You can specify the sampleid if you like.
 If you do not specificy the sampleid, the sampler will automatically use the next value, incrementing by 1 each time.

 Each sampler is configured for a specific defined entity.
 That means that the sampler is aware of the entity's population.
 Each sampler can also have an associated pertubation function which is applied to the sampleid at the beginning of the function pipeline.
 This allows you to select a sampling distribution (without replacement) from the original population.

+## Examples

+    entity sensor_event pop=1000000000
+     field ts:timestamp <- sample; daterange:2015:2017
+     sensor_id:

+## Function Names

+As of this release, all functions are located within the metagener-core runtime.
+For commonly accessed functions, the FieldFunctionName enum holds a terse name that is easier to work with syntactically.
+For example, instead of having to say _PopulationSampler_, you can simply use _dist_.
+In the future, the function library will be much more extensible, allowing you to provide your own functions via drop-in libraries.

 # TODO: